What is laser skin resurfacing?

-Using the latest products and technology, such as the Clear + Brilliant™ laser system, Dr. Morales reverses signs of aging on men and women in the Houston area.
+Using the latest products and technology, such as the Clear + Brilliant® laser system, Dr. Rolando Morales can treat the signs of aging on men and women in the Houston, TX area.
 Laser skin resurfacing is an advanced skin rejuvenation treatment that improves fine lines and lightens skin blemishes.
-This nonsurgical procedure uses laser beams of light and heat to target localized trouble areas on the face.
-It is most commonly used to correct treat sun damage by stripping injured skin layer-by-layer with controlled precision.
-This procedure is also referred to as lasabrasion, laser vaporization, or laser peeling.
+This nonsurgical procedure uses laser beams of light to target localized trouble areas on the skin.
+It is most commonly used to treat sun damage by stripping injured skin layer-by-layer with controlled precision at Morales Plastic Surgery.

 Ablation VS. Non-Ablation